MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 4. Use the **Generate** button to continue the dialog with the model and generate an appropriate categorization for the new news article.

+## Explore prompts and parameters

+Up until now, you've based your prompts on examples that are provided in Azure OpenAI Studio.
+Let's try something different.

+1. Replace all of the text in the prompt area with the following text:

+    *You are a teacher creating a test for your students.*

+    *Write three multiple choice questions based on the following text.*

+    *Most computer vision solutions are based on machine learning models that can be applied to visual input from cameras, videos, or images.*

+    *\- Image classification involves training a machine learning model to classify images based on their contents.
+For example, in a traffic monitoring solution you might use an image classification model to classify images based on the type of vehicle they contain, such as taxis, buses, cyclists, and so on.*

+    *\- Object detection machine learning models are trained to classify individual objects within an image, and identify their location with a bounding box.
+For example, a traffic monitoring solution might use object detection to identify the location of different classes of vehicle.*

+    *\- Semantic segmentation is an advanced machine learning technique in which individual pixels in the image are classified according to the object to which they belong.
+For example, a traffic monitoring solution might overlay traffic images with "mask" layers to highlight different vehicles using specific colors.*

+2. In the **Parameters** pane, set the following parameter values:
+    - **Temperature**: 0
+    - **Max length (tokens)**: 500
+    - **Pre-response text**: Auto-generated questions.
+Validate before using in a test:
+3. Use the **Generate** button to submit the prompt and review the results, which should consist of the value in the *pre-response text* parameter followed by multiple-choice questions that a teacher could use to test students on the computer vision topics in the prompt.
+The total response should be smaller than the maximum length you specified as a parameter.

+    Observe the following about the prompt and parameters you used:

+    - The prompt includes natural language context information that instructs the model on how to behave.
+Specifically, it indicates that the model should assume the role of a teacher creating a test for students.
+    The parameters include *Temperature*, which controls the degree to which response generation includes an element of randomness.
+The value of **0** used in your submission minimizes randomness, resulting in more predictable responses.

+4. Use the **Regenerate** button to regenerate the response.
+It should be similar to the previous response.
+5. Change the **Temperature** parameter value to **0.9** and then use the **Regenerate** button to regenerate the response.
+This time the increased degree of randomness should result in a different response.
+However, the questions are more likely to contain inaccuracies than the ones in the previously generated response.